 Peter McMahon (a.k.a.
-“The Wilderness Astronomer”) is an award-winning science journalist who has worked for CTV News, Discovery Channel, written for The Toronto Star, Frommer’s, and CAA online magazine.
+“The Wilderness Astronomer”) is an award-winning science journalist who has worked for CTV News (where he currently serves as a TV science commentator), Discovery Channel, written for The Toronto Star, Frommer’s, and CAA online magazine.

 In February of 2010, he covered health science stories at the Vancouver Winter Games for CTVolympics.ca

 In 2013, Peter worked for the Canadian Space Agency as “Chris Hadfield’s science experiment biographer” (as he puts it), writing text for the CSA web site.
 He also wrote scripts for several the “Life in space” videos that Chris filmed in orbit, which have since have garnered millions of views on YouTube (that likely had a little more to do with Chris than Peter.)